Skip to main content

 The plugin provides a way to handle bulk actions for custom models.
 By default, it already supports the Delete action.

 To add more custom bulk actions, you can use the mbct_{$model}_bulk_actions filter.
-This filter accepts an array with key is the action name, and value is the action label.
+This filter accepts an array with the key as the action name and value as the action label.

 add_filter( 'mbct_transaction_bulk_actions', function ( $actions ) {